 Businesses shouldn’t lose sight of fraud and corruption risks during disruption.

-The impacts on consumer spending and customer preferences due to COVID-19 have led to an increase in the risk of fraud and corruption occuring in businesses operating in the consumer market sector.
-Increased financial pressures have, and will continue to hit consumers, and wrongdoers may look to seize opportunties created by the uncertainity.
+The impacts on consumer spending and customer preferences due to COVID-19 have led to an increase in the risk of fraud and corruption occurring in businesses operating in the consumer market sector.
+Increased financial pressures have, and will continue to hit consumers, and wrongdoers may look to seize opportunities created by the uncertainty.